 And that’s what I keep in my pantry.
 I don’t try to be perfect or to restrict my diet, but I love stocking my pantry with wholesome, nutritious ingredients.
 What you don’t see in this list: The occasional bag of chips, the veggie burger and fries I enjoy at restaurants and those occasional glasses of wine.

 Where do I shop?

 I buy most things in bulk to save money, usually at Costco.
 I do shop at our local grocery store and farmer’s market to get other items in smaller quantities.
-I go to Bulk Barn for spices and certain flours, nut butters, nuts and seeds.
+I go to Bulk Barn for spices, certain flours and nut butters.

 Jars & Containers

 I keep most of my pantry ingredients in mason jars and large glass containers.
 Here are my favorites:

 It’s no secret that my two favorite cookbooks are the ones from Oh She Glows.
 I use them regularly and I can’t get enough of Angela Liddon’s recipes!
 As you can see, I don’t own a big variety of cookbooks, but I tend to make almost every recipe from the ones I have.

 - The Oh She Glows Cookbook – Angela Liddon